connervieira/Lix/README.md

 Lix is completely free to use, both free in monetary terms, as well as free as in freedom.
 Anyone is free to take a look at the code, and make any changes they want!

 ### Command Line
 Lix isn't a third party program that runs in it's own app.
-Lix runs right in the command line, so the experience is nearly identitical to running full Linux.he "Round" button in the top corner!
+Lix runs right in the command line, so the experience is nearly identical to running full Linux!

 ### Appropriate Placeholders
 Some commands, like 'shutdown', require a multithreaded process to complete.
 Since Lix is single threaded appropriate measures have been put in place to make sure commands like this fail in a descriptive way, that make it clear that a command like this would work in real Linux.